learning-layers/TagRec/README.md

 * ml_core for MovieLens
 * lastfm_core for LastFM
 * wiki_core for Wikipedia (based on bookmarks from Delicious)
+* twitter_core/researchers for the Twitter CompSci dataset
+* twitter_core/general for the Twitter Random dataset

 ## How-to-use
-The _tagrecommender_ .jar uses three parameters:
+The _tagrec_ .jar uses three parameters:

 First the algorithm,